detule/odbc-cli/README.md

 * ODBC driver version (ex: 1.2.3)

 that could be specific to your setup, contributing to the problem and making it difficult to replicate.
 Please consider including all of this information when reporting the issue, but above all be prepared that I may not be able to replicate and fix your issue (and therefore, hopefully you can contribute / code-up a solution).
 Since the use case for this client is so broad, the only way I see this project having decent support is if we build up a critical mass of user/developers.

+## Acknowledgements

+This project would not be possible without the most excellent [python prompt toolkit library](https://github.com/prompt-toolkit/python-prompt-toolkit).
+In addition, idea and code sharing between the [clients that leverage this library](https://github.com/dbcli/) is rampant, and this project is no exception - a big thanks to all the `dbcli` contributors.

 Further details forthcoming ...